Strength — and transparency — in numbers

 Best Friends in Utah

-In Salt Lake City, Best Friends runs a pet adoption center, a spay/neuter clinic, a community cat program, and a newborn kitten care program serving the entire state of Utah.
+In Salt Lake City, Best Friends runs a lifesaving center, spay/neuter clinic, community cat program, and neonate kitten foster care program serving the entire state of Utah.

-Pets from our partner shelters find homes through the adoption center while several hundred orphaned kittens are helped through our kitten care program each year, and our community cat programs are helping to save more lives in Utah.
+Pets from our partner shelters are matched with homes through the lifesaving center while several hundred orphaned kittens are helped through our foster kitten care program each year, and our community cat programs are helping to save more lives in Utah.

 1